Spectral EEG (sEEG), PrTMS®, & NeuroSync™

 • Establish a baseline brain profile

-• Identify targets for TMS and NeuroSync™
+• Identify personalized treatment targets

 In other words: we see what your brain is doing — and why you feel the way you do.